kilroy-code/distributed-security/README.md

 - A contentType that contains the substring 'text' will treat the message as a string during encryption, and will produce that same string during decryption.
 - A contentType that contains the substring 'json' will automatically call JSON.stringify(message) and treat that result as a string when encrypting, and call JSON.parse on that same string when decrypting.
-- The contentType defaults to 'text/plain' during encryption if message is of type string, and to 'application/json' if message of type object but not binary (an ArrayBuffer view).
+- The contentType defaults to 'text/plain' during encryption if message is of type 'string', and to 'application/json' if message is of type 'object' but not binary (an ArrayBuffer view).
 (We follow the JOSE standard of identifying 'application/json' as just 'json' in the cty header.)
 For decryption, the contentType defaults to whatever is specified in the JWE as the cty header.

 ## Signatures with Multiple Tags